 Elizabeth has experience working with adolescents and adults.
 She uses Cognitive-Behavioural Therapy (CBT) along with aspects of Dialectical Behaviour Therapy (DBT), interpersonal and supportive therapy, as well as instruction in mindfulness and relaxation techniques.
-Treatments can also include biofeedback to address stress and anxiety-related difficulties, as well as insomnia.
+Treatments can also include biofeedback to address stress and anxiety-related difficulties, as well as CBT for insomnia.

 Psychotherapy and counselling have been shown to be beneficial in addressing symptoms of depression, anxiety, panic, trauma, stress and insomnia.
 Elizabeth has experience in working with individuals with these conditions, as well as those who experience chronic pain and disability related to illness or injuries, including work injuries and motor vehicle accidents.

 Elizabeth provides a safe and accepting space where clients can work towards their goals.
 She values a culturally sensitive approach to therapy, where she learns and respects each client’s unique background with relation to their goals and treatment plan.
 This includes features of an individual’s background and beliefs that they share, including ethnicity, race, religious and spiritual beliefs, gender, sexual orientation, and other important parts of identity and personal history.